-The Australian sun is hot, and we know people worry about overheating from wearing long sleeves.
+The summer sun is hot, and we know people worry about overheating from wearing long sleeves.
 That’s why our fabrics are made with patented cooling technology that actually cools your skin by 3 to 5 degrees Celsius!

 The cooling factor makes SParms sun protective clothing a better option than regular clothes on a hot day.
 Or, you can actually warm up with our range of sun protective shirts that use heat-retaining yarn to keep you 20% warmer than regular cotton.

 How to take slip-slop-slap to a new level

 Covering your skin with clothes and a hat, and slopping on sunscreen still work.
 But it’s more effective if you upgrade your clothing to give better all-round protection from the sun.

 As we battle high levels of UV radiation during the summer – where sunburn can happen in less than 11 minutes on a summer day – sun protective clothing is our best defence against skin damage, preventable cancers and melanoma.

 Sun protective clothing comes in a huge range of colours, styles and features, for kids through to XXL, so we can protect ourselves and our kids starting as early as possible.

 The best part?
 Besides avoiding disease down the track, you won’t have to reapply sticky, greasy sunscreen on you or the kids all throughout the day.
 UPF 50+ clothing is a better all-around skin protector because it filters out both UVA and UVB light, which many sunscreens don’t.
 It’s also fewer chemicals, less mess, and better for the environment.

 Slip-slop-slap works when you add UPF50+ clothing – otherwise, you’re not giving your skin the protection it really needs.